garagehive/garagehive.github.io/docs/testarticle1.md

    ![](media/garagehive-humm-payment-request5.png)

 ### Starting the Purchase on Humm Website
-1. After requesting Humm financing, you will receive an email with a link to start the purchase.
+1. After requesting Humm financing, the customer will receive an email with a link to start the purchase.

    ![](media/garagehive-humm-payment-start-purchase1.png)

-2. To start your purchase, click the link which takes you to the Humm website.
+2. To start the purchase, click on the link which opens the Humm website.
 Enter the phone number that will be used for the purchase and then click **Got Your Limit?
 Start Purchase**.

    ![](media/garagehive-humm-payment-start-purchase2.png)

-3. You will then receive a verification code via SMS to the number you provided.
+3. A verification code will be sent via SMS to the number provided.
 For verification, enter the code.

    ![](media/garagehive-humm-payment-start-purchase3.png)

-4. The following page will provide a summary of the purchase.
+3. The following page will provide a summary of the purchase.
 Check that all of the information is correct.
 Click **Next**.

    ![](media/garagehive-humm-payment-start-purchase4.png)

-5. Now, select the frequency with which you want to repay the financing and click **Select this Option**.
+4. Now, select the frequency with which to repay the financing and click **Select this Option**.
-6. Scroll down and enter the **First Repayment Date**, then check the boxes to confirm your eligibility and that no changes will affect your contractual payments.
+5. Scroll down and enter the **First Repayment Date**, then check the boxes to confirm eligibility and that no changes will affect contractual payments.
 Click **Next**.

    ![](media/garagehive-humm-payment-start-purchase5.png)

    ![](media/garagehive-humm-payment-start-purchase6.png)

-7. You will receive an email containing the purchase documentation as well as the Terms and Conditions.
+6. An email containing the purchase documentation as well as the Terms and Conditions, will be sent.
 Please read them carefully and then click **Proceed** when done.

    ![](media/garagehive-humm-payment-start-purchase7.png)

-8. The following page now provides a summary of the purchase's terms and conditions; ensure that all information is correct.
-Scroll down and check the boxes to confirm that you have opened and read your loan agreement and authorise Humm to debit your card.
+7. The following page now provides a summary of the purchase's terms and conditions; ensure that all information is correct.
+Scroll down and check the boxes to confirm opening and reading the loan agreement and authorise Humm to debit the card.
-9. You will then receive an Acceptance Code via SMS to your phone number.
+8. An **Acceptance Code** will be sent via SMS to the phone number provided.
 Enter the code and click **Accept Terms and Conditions**.

    ![](media/garagehive-humm-payment-start-purchase8.png)

    ![](media/garagehive-humm-payment-start-purchase9.png)

-10. Add a card that will be directly debited by Humm on the next page, and check the checkboxes below to authorise Humm to immediately take **Upfront** payment and any future repayments for the purchase after selecting **Complete Purchase**.
+9. Add a card that will be directly debited by Humm on the next page, and check the checkboxes below to authorise Humm to immediately take **Upfront** payment and any future repayments for the purchase after selecting **Complete Purchase**.
 Click the **Complete Purchase** button.

    ![](media/garagehive-humm-payment-start-purchase10.png)

    ![](media/garagehive-humm-payment-start-purchase11.png)

-11. The purchase is now complete.
+10. The purchase is now complete.

    ![](media/garagehive-humm-payment-start-purchase12.png)